YuxingLiu/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Load and Output the Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

 Here is the [five German traffic signs](https://github.com/YuxingLiu/CarND-Traffic-Sign-Classifier-Project/tree/master/new_images) found on the web, which are down-sampled to 32x32 and pre-processed.
 By looking at the following pre-processed new images, it is found that the relatively low brightness of the second sign and low contrast of the third sign may cause the model to misclassify them.

 ```python